wpcodefactory/popup-notices-for-woocommerce/readme.txt

 Style the Pop-up the way you want with tons of options using the Customizer, including Icons from FontAwesome

+* **Customize Messages**
+Customize WooCommerce messages modifying or adding more content after or before them

 * **Hide default WooCommerce notices**
 As you can display all your notices as Pop-ups, you can choose to simply hide the native WooCommerce notices if you want